CrayLabs/smartsim-lammps/README.md

 file at runtime as well as launching both lammps, the database, and the analysis out onto the system with the specified resource requirements.

-The user should make sure to use their own Python environment in the batch scipt.
+The user should make sure to use their own Python environment in the batch script.

 If a single database node is used, LAMMPS will need to be recompiled with the client cluster flag set to false in the initializer.
 By default, the case is setup to run